palinkas-jo-reggelt/hMailServer_pURIBL/README.md

 	hits mediumint(9) NOT NULL,
 	shortcircuit tinyint(1) NOT NULL,
 	PRIMARY KEY (id),
-	UNIQUE KEY uri (domain) USING HASH
+	UNIQUE KEY domain (domain) USING HASH
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;
 COMMIT;
 ```

- Copy the contents of EventHandlers.vbs into your EventHandlers.vbs
+ Copy the contents of Events/EventHandlers.vbs into your EventHandlers.vbs.

- Copy public_suffix_list.vbs into hMailServer Events folder.
+ Copy Events/public_suffix_list.vbs into hMailServer Events folder.
 Alternatively, make your own using PublicSuffixLoad.ps1. public_suffix_list.vbs should be updated monthly as the list changes over time.

- Copy contents of www folder into web server for management tools
+ Copy contents of main folder (PHP files + VERSION file) into web server for management tools.
+Rename config.php.dist to config.php and update the variables.

 # PHP Management
  There are two categories: Domains and URIs.